Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Preparation.

-Massage gently on moist skin in circular motion for one to two minutes.
+Massage gently on moist skin in a circular motion for one to two minutes.

-Allow blend to sit for ten minutes and then rinse off with warm water.
+Allow the blend to sit for ten minutes and then rinse off with warm water.

 Benefits.